 Ideal for beginners to the most veteran practitioners

-The Practice & Talk is divided in a few segments: Reflection, Meditation, and Talk.
-The first segment of the Sunday morning practice focuses on a couple of standard and short Buddhist rituals like going for refuge; the second part focuses on meditation practices, which include voice and sitting meditation plus sutra (scriptural) chanting; the third portion of the P & T is devoted to an intellectual engagement with the teachings.
-There is no lecturing or sermonizing; participation is important but not required.
-The talk can be a discussion of a reading, a formal talk but it is always include discussion and Q & A. The session becomes a learning experience for everyone including the teacher.
+Our Practice & Talk meeting is divided in a three main segments: Reflection, Meditation, and Talk & Discussion.
+The first segment of the Sunday morning practice focuses on a couple of standard and short Buddhist rituals like going for refuge and a reciting a responsive reading; the second segment stresses meditation practices, which include voice and sitting meditation plus sutra (scriptural) chanting; the third portion of the Practice & Talk meeting is devoted to an intellectual engagement with the teachings.
+During this segment, there is no lecturing or sermonizing; participation is important but not required.
+The talk can be a discussion of a reading, a formal talk but it is always includes discussion and Q & A. The session becomes a learning experience for everyone including the teacher.

 To join the online Practice & Talk Meeting visit our main web site or click on the link below.

 Meeting ID: 311 788 946

 WE HIGHLY RECOMMEND that you give yourself time to sign-in before the 9 a.m. meeting.